-PREREQUISITE: 3 Years of English
+PREREQUISITE: At least 2 Years of English

 This course focuses on developing effective listening techniques and verbal and nonverbal communication skills through oral presentation, group activity, and other projects.
 The study of self, conflict, and cultural contexts will be explored, as well as their impact on communication.